jerng/studies/_lang/DEV.md

                -   `for a, change a, do {} until b `
            -   `for key in/of b do {}`
                -   `for value in/of b do {}`

+# Lexing Algorithm

+1. Let there be variables :
+    -   wm : working memory : initialised to an empty string
+    -   tt : token tree : initialised to an empty graph
+2. Let there be a data source :
+3.